jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 ## Work Content

-When you work at a startup, you're GUARANTEED to have an impact due to the nature of small organizations.
-While at first it might be intimidating, it's also something that you learn to love and will definitely miss in larger organizations.
+When you work at a startup, you're **guaranteed** to have an impact due to the nature of small organizations.
+While at first it might be intimidating, it's also something that you learn to love and **will definitely miss in larger organizations**.

-Personally, I love work that directly impacts customers and clients.
+Personally, I love work that **directly impacts customers and clients**.
 I chose this job at a startup and a job as a consultant last term for that reason.
-It's great to be a good engineer, and it's even better when you can apply those engineering skills to directly impact the business.
-Larger companies tend to give employees, ESPECIALLY interns, projects that might be cool, but tend to be "nice-to-have's".
+It's great to be a **good engineer**, and it's even better when you can apply those engineering skills to **directly impact the business**.
+Larger companies tend to give employees, ESPECIALLY interns, projects that **might be cool**, but tend to be **"nice-to-have's"**.
 To me, that's just saying that:

-1. They don't really trust you and your abilities
+1. They **don't really trust you and your abilities**
-2. It wouldn't really matter if you did anything or finished that project
+2. It **wouldn't really matter** if you did anything or finished that project

 While working at a startup, worse comes to worse, even if they felt